elephantscale/es-training-new/spark/slides/SPARK-ML.md

 * One of the design goals of Spark was to be a distributed ML Engine

-  -k engine is much faster than MR; it does great at iterative tasks
+* Spark engine is much faster than MR; it does great at iterative tasks
   - Lot of ML algorithms iterate over data to find convergence

-  -k includes a native ML library
+* Spark includes a native ML library
-  -Includes lot of popular algorithms out of the box!
+  - Includes lot of popular algorithms out of the box!
     - And the implementations are parallelized!

-  -k supports caching datasets in memory:
+* Spark supports caching datasets in memory:
-  -Datasets can be entirely cached in memory
+  - Datasets can be entirely cached in memory
   - And then do **in-memory compute** --> Super fast!

-  -iple language APIs are supported: Java / Scala / Python / R
+* Multiple language APIs are supported: Java / Scala / Python / R
     - **Spark + Python** is a very popluar combination

 ---

 ## Parallelizing Computations